nender/coffeeburn/readme.md

 ## Installation
 ```
 $ npm install
-$ npm run build
+$ npm start
 ```
-Then go ahead and fire up dist/index.html in a browser
+`npm start` should run the build and then automatically open the page in a web browser.

 ## Acknowledgements
 This whole project is essentially a port of [chemicalburn](https://github.com/mikeash/ChemicalBurn/) by Mike Ash.
 Originally a screensaver for OS X, it fascinated me when I was younger.
 I thought reimplimenting it in the browser would be a fun excercise.
 Thanks Mike for open sourcing your code!